koma77/docker-graylog/README.md

-# docker-graylog
+# Graylog-server Docker Container

-This is a strip-down version instead of official graylog/allinone docker image for splitting the roles into images.
+This is a modified version of official graylog2/server with geoip database and auth sso plugin.
-The images are splitted into
-* graylog-server
-* graylog-web

-READMEs are included in the sub-directories.
+The container accepts the same environment variables as specified in graylog2/server.